Updated on September 29th, 2023 by Bob Ciura

-Leggett & Platt (LEG) recently increased its dividend for the 50th consecutive year.
-As a result, it has joined the exclusive list of Dividend Kings.
+Leggett & Platt (LEG) recently increased its dividend for the 52nd consecutive year.
+As a result, it is a member of the exclusive list of Dividend Kings.

-The Dividend Kings have raised their dividend payouts for at least 50 years.
-You can see all 36 Dividend Kings here.
+The Dividend Kings have raised their dividend payouts for at least 50 years, making them the best-of-the-best when it comes to dividend longevity.
+You can see all 50 Dividend Kings here.

 You can download the full list of Dividend Kings, plus important financial metrics such as dividend yields and price-to-earnings ratios, by clicking on the link below: